-Faculty Areas of Supervision
+Faculty Areas of Research

 The Department of History and Civilization specializes in broad areas of 15th-21st century history.
 Prospective applicants should look closely at the research interests specified by the professors on their personal web pages.
 These will provide the clearest idea of the kinds of research topics that are supervised at the EUI.
 It should not be assumed that the interests listed are the only topics those professors will supervise, but they should serve as a useful guide.
 Specific research interests of the professors who are available to supervise new researchers are set out below.